DevangThakkar/optimal_phage/README.md

 | *p<sub>2</sub>* | probability of occurence of a good environment period for bacteria | [0.1,0.2,...,1.0] |

 The resulting graphical results have been added [here](../master/Run2/graphs)

+## Current work:
+* Visualising the overall trends in a better manner
+* Selecting more appropriate values of the parameters and widening the range chosen